Sharing The Road: Rules for Pedestrians, Bicycles and MotoristsUpdated Nov. 20, 2020

 Always check your driver’s handbook or motorcycle manual for state-specific safety rules and optional precautions.
 It is advisable to take all available safety measures, even if that measure is not a legal requirement.
 For instance, it is legal in some states to ride a motorcycle without a helmet, though it is never a good idea to do so.
 Make sure you use your state handbook to check the laws regarding lane-splitting, helmet use and carrying passengers before taking your motorcycle out for a spin.

 Sharing the road with very large vehicles such as cargo trucks carries its own set of challenges.
-These vehicles are far heavier than the average passenger vehicle, have longer stopping distances, a wider turning circle and bigger blind spots.
+These vehicles are far heavier than the average passenger vehicle, have longer stopping distances, a wider turning circle and larger blind spots.
 As a car driver, you will need to compensate for these issues by allowing large trucks more time and space to maneuver.
 You must also avoid the blind spots or “no-zones” immediately to the front, rear and rear-sides of the truck.
 While occupying these spaces you cannot be seen from the truck driver’s seat.

 Be cautious when passing any truck and do so on the left whenever possible, taking care not to linger in a blind spot.
 Always keep your distance when an intersection or turn is approaching, as the truck driver will need more space to complete a maneuver than the driver of a smaller vehicle.
 Trucks making right turns pose a hazard, as their off-tracking may make it appear as if they are turning left or going straight on.
 Car drivers who attempt to pass trucks on the right are a common cause of collisions.